The Benefits of Sealing Stamped Concrete

 If you are a homeowner with a stamped concrete driveway, pool deck, patio, or walkway you are well aware that a stamped surface will lose that beautiful looking luster over time.
 Surface sealants that once enhanced the appearance of your stamped concrete have now begun to degrade, turning the color and overall surface appearance dull.

-If the gloss and color has faded due to time or lack-of maintenance, a stamped surface can often be restored to its original state by cleaning and resealing.
+If the gloss and color have faded due to time or lack-of maintenance, a stamped surface can often be restored to its original state by cleaning and resealing.
 Applying a concrete sealer on outdoor concrete surfaces provides several important benefits:

 - Blocks the penetration of stains, oil, deicing chemicals and other contaminants.